Expertium/expertium.github.io/JReadability.md

 15) Percentage of numerals (数詞).
 16) Percentage of symbols, such as $, %, §, ©, +, −, ×, ÷, =, <, >, etc.

-Thanks to [fugashi](https://pypi.org/project/fugashi/), most of it can be doen very simply.
+Thanks to [fugashi](https://pypi.org/project/fugashi/), most of it can be done very simply.
 I only had to make functions for 1, 2 and 8 on my own.

 ## The model